valerioleo/website/docs/examples/hello_multiply.md

 ### Give the guest program a name

 This project will call a program that executes on the `guest zkVM`.
 It's currently named `methods/guest/src/bin/method_name.rs`.
 We want to name it something that represents what the guest program does -- let's call it `multiply.rs`.

 In order to access this guest code from the host driver program, the host program `factors/src/main.rs` includes two guest methods:

 ```
-use methods::{METHOD_NAME_ID, METHOD_NAME_PATH};
+use methods::{METHOD_NAME_ELF, METHOD_NAME_ID};
 ```
 Both of these must be changed to reflect the new guest program name:
 ```
-use methods::{MULTIPLY_ID, MULTIPLY_PATH};
+use methods::{MULTIPLY_ELF, MULTIPLY_ID};
 ```
-(As an aside, if you add more than one callable guest program to your next RISC Zero zkVM project, you'll need to include these `ID` and `path` references once for each guest file.)
+(As an aside, if you add more than one callable guest program to your next RISC Zero zkVM project, you'll need to include these `ELF` and `ID` references once for each guest file.)

 While we're at it, let's change the rest of the references in `factors/src/main.rs`.
 Don't worry about why these lines are included yet; for now, we're just being diligent not to leave dead references behind.
-Here are the three lines, updated with `MULTIPLY_PATH`, `MULTIPLY_ID`, and `MULTIPLY_ID`, respectively:
+Here are what the other two lines with `METHOD_NAME_ELF` and `METHOD_NAME_ID` should look like after updating:

 ```
-    let method_code = std::fs::read(MULTIPLY_PATH)
-        .expect("Method code should be present at the specified path; did you use the correct *_PATH constant?");
-    let mut prover = Prover::new(&method_code, MULTIPLY_ID)
+    let mut prover = Prover::new(MULTIPLY_ELF, MULTIPLY_ID)
         .expect("Prover should be constructed from valid method source code and corresponding image ID");

 ...